 Trouble sleeping or insomnia

-Dental decay – too many cavities developing and weak or brittle teeth in general
+Dental decay (i.e. too many cavities developing and weak or brittle teeth in general)

 Osteomalacia results in poor bone density, muscular weakness and often causes small micro-fractures of the hips and spine.
 Osteoporosis is the most common bone disease among post-menopausal women and older men.
 It affects about 10 million Americans over age 50, even though it is completely preventable.

-Vitamin D is very important for reducing high blood pressure (hypertension), coronary plaquing – meaning atherosclerotic heart disease, as well as plaque- related stroke.
+Vitamin D is very important for reducing high blood pressure (hypertension) and coronary plaquing meaning atherosclerotic heart disease, as well as plaque-related stroke.
 Here are some striking statistics.
 Vitamin D deficiency increases your risk of heart attack by 50 percent.
-And there’s more- if you have a heart attack and you’re vitamin D deficient, your risk of dying from that heart attack is close to 100 percent!
+Further, if you have a heart attack and you’re vitamin D deficient, your risk of dying from that heart attack is close to 100 percent!

-Several studies have demonstrated an inverse relationship between blood concentrations of vitamin D in the body and risk of type 2 diabetes.
+Studies demonstrate an inverse relationship between blood concentrations of vitamin D in the body and risk of type 2 diabetes.
 In type 2 diabetics, insufficient vitamin D levels may have an adverse effect on insulin secretion and glucose tolerance.
-Let me take a moment to remind you that what the labslip says is a normal blood sugar is actually too high.
+Reminder: When the lab slip shows a normal blood sugar level, it’s actually too high.
 Your doctor may or may not be up to date.

 Vitamin D plays a role in skin cell metabolism and growth.
-It follows logically then that it has shown some effectiveness in treating itching and flaking which are common symptoms of skin problems from eczema to psoriasis.
+It’s logical that it has shown some effectiveness in treating itching and flaking which are common symptoms of skin problems from eczema to psoriasis.